Increase Core Strength and Cardiovascular Endurance

 Core training is useful for beginners as well as experienced athletes.
 There is a full spectrum of core training exercises ranging from simple to extremely difficult.
 At Studio Maya, core training exercises are adapted to each person’s skill level and progress as one becomes stronger.
 This ensures that a person improves steadily, avoids plateaus, and does so safely.
 In addition to transforming the midsection, core training can give you something similar to the “runner’s high.”
 At Studio Maya, people have described it as “feeling very centered” and others have said that it makes them “feel invincible.”
 Though people articulate it differently, there is a general consensus that after a core workout one’s mental state feels improved.

-Bosu Class: this class is the most cardivascularly challenging class.
+Bosu Body is the most cardiovascular challenging class.
 Every exercise is done on the bosu.
 A bosu looks like a ball cut in half.
 You can stand, jump, sit and kneel on it.
-This class consists of lunges, crunches, push-ups, planks and other full-body exercises.
-This is a very challenging class and is not appropriate for someone who has severe chronic pain or is recovering from an injury.
+This class consists of lunges, squats, jumps, planks and other full-body exercises.
+This is a very challenging class and is NOT appropriate for someone who has chronic pain or an injury.
+This class is not appropriate for someone with knee pain.